 The Challenge

-With a population of 190 million, Nigeria is the largest country in Africa.
-It also has one of the faster growing economies in West Africa.
+With a population of over 200 million, Nigeria is the largest country in Africa.
+It also has one of the fastest growing economies in West Africa.
 Its gross GDP quadrupled between 2005 and 2015.
 However, this rapid economic growth has not translated into rapid poverty reduction and thus the nation has been falling behind in the accumulation of physical and human capital, with poor access to Water Sanitation and Hygiene (WASH) services being a key factor (Molini et al. 2016).
 The country did not achieve the Millennium Development Goals (MDGs) for water and sanitation.
 Only 61% of the citizens have access to improved water.

 Our Approach